GonzagaEagles16/Boston/Boston - Current design/Firmware - Vial/README.md

 The files in the \boston folder are used to compile the base firmware in vial-QMK.
 These may not compile in regular QMK due to differences between vial-QMK and regular QMK.
 These files are kept here as I doubt the QMK master repository will accept these.

-Current files use Vial Version 0.3
+Current files use Vial Version 0.4

 All files in this directory are licensed under the GNU General Public License V3.0.

-Due to current EEPROM limitations (1kb using emulated EEPROM), only 3 layers are available on Vial (as opposed to 8+ using regular QMK).
-A future release of Vial will up the emulated EEPROM to 4kb on STM32F072, which will increase the number of layers available.